vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   targets pass (10.54 s), including concurrent scanning, source ownership, collection resolution, and all format fixtures.

+## Keep identity allocation with session state

+- `SessionState` now owns the scanner allocator alongside its admitted values.
+  Moving a `Session` transfers that existing state, so the allocator no longer needs custom move operations that copy atomic counters.
+The two remaining allocation operations are simple inline atomic increments; removed `ScanTypes.cpp` and its build entry.
+- Collections are created only by `SessionState`, on the session's thread.
+  Their ID counter now lives there as an ordinary integer.
+Removed collection allocation from the scanner API, allocator arguments from collection creation/reconciliation, and the defensive search through every existing collection.
+Both creation paths share the counter; reconciliation retains existing IDs, and removal does not reset it.
+- Removed 53 C++ lines and one CMake entry.
+Added only two lines to the existing snapshot fixture to move-construct and move-assign a populated session before scanning another source.
+Its existing assertions check continued admission, source-map ownership, and preservation of earlier immutable snapshots.
+- Validation: warning-free regenerated macOS Debug build; all 22 CTest targets pass (10.52 s), including concurrent format scans and mixed discovered/manual collections.
+  The corpus was unavailable, so no real-archive comparison was run for these identity changes.

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage